AshwinDeshpande96/AshwinDeshpande96/README.md

 My interests are in 📊 Data Science, 📈 ML Research and system design.

 - 🔭 I’m currently working on:
-  * 🗪 Speech based Conversational Recommender System using Knowledge Graphs
+  * 🗪 Conversational Recommender Systems

 ## 🔍 Publications